You can use Container Engine for Kubernetes to modify the node pool details of existing Kubernetes clusters.

 - the number of node pools in a cluster by adding new node pools, or deleting existing node pools

-- the number of worker nodes in a node pool by changing:
+- the number of worker nodes in a node pool, and the availability domains and subnets in which to place them

 - the version of Kubernetes to run on new worker nodes